 With the Lyndhurst craft fair on the first day of the event, and the Lymington one already booked for the Friday, I decided that three days, Monday – Wednesday, would be enough.
 During the weeks leading up to the event I selected about 24 of my chapter illustrations to create ‘limited edition’ prints, and put them inside cardboard folders and cellophane bags.

 What else would be interesting for my studio stand?
 The folders of original illustrations – and a sheet showing the chapter synopses for one of the books, showing my notes of what I was drawing for it.
 And of course, take the books to talk about them, and show the chapter illustrations in their places.
-And for the hanging space behind me?
+What about the hanging space behind me?

 Maybe take some of my general work, to show what else I did.
 And I had an idea of a framed set of ‘Castle Marsh through the ages’ illustrations.
 I pinched another idea: one of my craft fair colleagues hung her pictures on washing lines in a frame to save people having to flick through them all.
 So I copied that idea with a small frame.